evmos/evmos/x/fees/spec/01_concepts.md

 ::: tip
 **Note**: Even if `MyContract` is created from `FactoryB` through a transaction sent by an account different from `DeployerEOA`, only `DeployerEOA` can register `MyContract`.
 :::

+## Global Minimum Gas Price

+The minimum gas price needed for transactions to be processed by Evmos.
+It applies to both Cosmos and EVM transactions.
+This value can be changed by governance, as a `fees` module parameter.
+If the `feemarket` gas price or the minimum gas price set by the validator is lower than the global `MinGasPrice`, `MinGasPrice` is used as a lower bound.
+If transactions are rejected due to having a gas price lower than `MinGasPrice`, users need to resend the transactions with a gas price higher than `MinGasPrice`.
+In the case of EIP-1559, dynamic EVM transactions, users must increase the priority fee.